We often hear the word poplin when talking about fabric... but do you know what lies behind this term?

 Women’s top in liberty lined with coordinated cotton poplin

-Cotton poplin is a really very pleasant fabric to sew and is suitable for many projects.
-It is often thought to be used to make dresses or feminine blouses, or more recently face masks, but many other projects can be made with this material.
+Cotton poplin is a really pleasant fabric to sew and suits many projects.
+It is often thought of for making dresses or feminine blouses, or more recently face masks, but many other projects can be made with this material.

 Indeed, cotton poplin will be a great ally for sewing blouses and shirts (men’s and women’s) that combine good structure, a nice drape, and let your skin breathe.

-It is also used for children's clothing and baby accessories such as bibs, nests, blankets...
-In addition, poplin also allows a lot of creativity in terms of patterns.
+It is also used for children's clothing and baby accessories like bibs, nests, blankets...
+Plus, poplin also allows a lot of creativity in terms of patterns.

 Cotton poplin also allows you to create pretty linings and facings.
 A often effective way to reuse your scraps.
-Imagine the facing of a trouser waistband, the lining of a jacket, the bottom of a bag or a printed, etc., to which it will give that little extra that you notice.
+Imagine the facing of a trouser waistband, the lining of a jacket, the bottom of a bag or a printed, etc., which will give it that little extra that catches the eye.
 The same goes for linings of accessories, bags, and printed...

 How to sew poplin?

-Poplin is easy to sew, it is the ideal fabric for beginners.
+Poplin is easy to sew, it’s the ideal fabric for beginners.

 Use a standard sewing needle and good quality polyester thread like Gütterman threads.

-There you go, I hope you know a little more about cotton poplin and poplins in general.
+There you go, I hope you now know a bit more about cotton poplin and poplins in general.

 Get your needles ready!